abhishekgoyal-a11y/PetStoreTesting/README.md

 1. Clone the repository from GitHub.
 2. Install the required dependencies using the provided requirements.txt file.
-3. Execute the test scripts using Pytest to run the automated API tests.
+3. Execute the Main.py python script to run the automated API tests.

 ## HTML Reports